Chinese in the Russian Revolution and in the Russian Civil War: Chinese in the Red Army

 The Bolsheviks found special value in the use of Chinese troops who were considered to be industrious and efficient.
 In addition, they were seldom able to understand Russian, which kept them insulated from outside influences.

 The use of Chinese troops by the Bolsheviks was commented on by both White Russian and non-Russian observers.

-In fact, the Bolsheviks were often derided for their reliance on Chinese and Lettish volunteers.
+In fact, the Bolsheviks were often derided for their reliance on Chinese and Latvian volunteers.

 Anti-Bolshevik propaganda suggested that the Bolsheviks did not have the support of the Russian people and thus had to resort to foreign mercenaries who ran roughshod over the Russian populace.

 In 1918, Dmitri Gavronsky, a member of the Russian Constituent Assembly, asserted that the Bolsheviks based their power chiefly on foreign support.
 He asserted that, "in Moscow, they have at their disposal 16,000 well-armed Lettish soldiers, some detachments of Finnish Red Guards and a large battalion of Chinese troops."
 Gavronsky added that "The latter are always used for executions."

 In his book Between Red and White, Leon Trotsky makes sarcastic reference to the charge that the Soviets held Petrograd and Moscow "by the aid of 'Lettish, Chinese, German and Bashkir regiments'".

 The Red Army commander Iona Yakir headed a Chinese detachment guarding Lenin and Trotsky.
 Later he headed a regiment made up of volunteer Chinese workers, which achieved distinction in battle when the Red Army heavily defeated (temporarily) Romanian troops in February 1918 during the Romanian occupation of Bessarabia.

 There was also a Chinese detachment in the "Konarmiya" 1st Cavalry Army of Semyon Budyonny.